-In the heart of Krakow’s Old Town Center, the Gothic church spires loom overhead, above a patchwork of Baroque frontispieces and Romanesque buildings.
-Nearby, the winding Vistula River snakes past the bars and bohemian cafés of Podgorze district, the elegant outline of the great Wawel Castle glowing in gold and ochre and red brick atop the craggy Wawel Hill.
-Elsewhere, cobblestone alleys give way to smoky jazz joints and bubbling squares loaded with local trinket markets hide in Kazimierz.
+In the heart of Kraków’s Old Town, the Gothic church spires loom overhead, above a patchwork of baroque frontispieces and romanesque buildings.
+Nearby, the winding Vistula river snakes past the bars and bohemian cafés of Podgórze district, the elegant outline of the great Wawel Castle glowing in gold and ochre and red brick atop the craggy Wawel Hill.
+Elsewhere, cobblestone alleys give way to smoky jazz joints and bubbling squares loaded with local trinket markets hidden in Kazimierz.
 No wonder upwards of seven million visitors hit this one every year.

 Jackieś – A snippet into the beautiful and unique city of Krakow / 2:00

-While known far and wide for its hedonistic edge, Poznan is also a chocolate box of historical and cultural treats for the traveler to Poland.
-Granted, the city’s old town underwent huge reconstruction projects following the destruction of World War II, but its display of ice-cream colored frontispieces and the lively flagstone central square still all do well to evoke an air of authenticity that rarely fails to impress.
+While known far and wide for its hedonistic edge, Poznań is also a chocolate box of historical and cultural treats for the traveler in Poland.
+Granted, the city’s old town underwent huge reconstruction projects following the destruction of World War II, but its display of ice-cream colored frontispieces and the lively flagstone central square still do well to evoke an air of authenticity that rarely fails to impress.

 This UNESCO-attested town clinging to the Vistula vein midway between Warsaw and the Baltic Sea has been repeatedly hailed as one of the most beautiful urban centers in the country.
-Like so many of the settlements in the northern half of Poland, Torun has felt heavy Germanic influence over the centuries.
-Today, it’s still imbued with many of its original Teutonic fortifications, along with a smattering of exquisite Franciscan churches, Gothic façades and some wondrous pieces of medieval revivalism besides.
+Like so many of the settlements in the northern half of Poland, Toruń has felt heavy Germanic influence over the centuries.
+Today, it’s still imbued with many of its original Teutonic fortifications, along with a smattering of exquisite Franciscan churches, gothic façades and some wondrous pieces of medieval revivalism.

-Gdansk is adorned with one of the most magical and historic centers in Northern Europe and oozes a distinct Germanic character from its soaring Gothic spires, ancient harbor sides and cobblestone alleys.
-Also, Sopot lurks just down the coast, threaded with golden sanded beaches and some of the liveliest nightlife on the Baltic.
+Gdańsk is adorned with one of the most magical and historic centers in Northern Europe and oozes a distinct Germanic character from its soaring gothic spires, ancient harbor and cobblestone alleys.
+Also, Sopot lurks just down the coast, threaded with golden sand beaches and some of the liveliest nightlife on the Baltic.

-Poking its way deep into the heartlands of eastern Poland, just on the cusp of the border with Ukraine, this proud and splendid city is adorned with a truly sublime array of Renaissance and Baroque constructions.
-Don’t miss the colorful line-up of curiously arabesque municipal buildings that rings the central square, or the opulent Town Hall with its soaring metal spire. .
+Poking its way deep into the heartlands of eastern Poland, just on the cusp of the border with Ukraine, this proud and splendid city is adorned with a truly sublime array of renaissance and baroque constructions.
+Don’t miss the colorful line-up of curiously arabesque municipal buildings that ring the central square, or the opulent town hall with its soaring metal spire.